-This contract also includes young people and enabled a range of leisure activities including a weekly youth club, weekend sessions, adventure breaks, a Lego club, 1:1 sessions and holiday activity schemes for those at both school and college.
-Children's services must come through the HCC Short Breaks Contract process which affects our ability to offer services to some people.
-Those at college or accessing service outside this contract can access services through self-referral.
+This contract also includes young people and enabled a range of leisure activities including a weekly youth club, weekend sessions, 1:1 sessions and holiday activity schemes for those at both school and college.
+Young People must come through the HCC Short Breaks Contract process which affects our ability to offer services to some people.
 Fundraising supports evening activities focusing on life skills such as cooking and shopping.
-These services were also adapted to enable service to continue in a safe way.
-Like those for Children, evening weekend activities continued alongside the weekly youth club.
+These services were also able to grow as Covid restrictions were lifted.
+Like those for children, evening weekend activities continued alongside the weekly youth club.
 Holiday activity schemes were also available for those at school and college.
-46 young people accessed these activities across the year, attending a total of 1,037 sessions
+52 young people accessed these activities across the year, attending a total of 1,500 sessions.